Secrets to a Healthy Heart

 Also try: other heart-healthy legumes — pinto beans, red beans, kidney beans and black beans.
 But remember, canned beans can be high in salt, so either rinse them thoroughly in water or use dried beans.

 Why: Touted for its healthy properties for a half-century, fiber-rich oatmeal cuts down on cholesterol absorption and contributes to gut health.
 “Oatmeal is a good source of healthy fiber, healthy fats and protein,” Patton explains.
 “Soluble fiber is really important for our digestive tract and keeping blood sugar levels stable.”
+A meta-analysis published last year in the European Journal of Nutrition found that adding oats to the diet was linked to lower cholesterol levels.

 Also try: quinoa, whole-grain rices (brown, black and wild), or whole-grain bread and cereal.
 “Look at the nutrition label and make sure ‘whole-grain’ is the first ingredient,” Kris-Etherton says.